stringyland/type-exercises/readme.md

 ##Limitations
 ###Page 1
-* apply your body typeface
+* choose body typeface
-* uniform size and weight
-* uniform alignment
+* set the line-height
-* uniform linespacing
+* establish measure
+* media query for adjusted measure on larger screens vs. smaller?
 * *(hierarchy is virtually non-existent, save order)*

 ###Page 2
-* uniform size and weight
-* uniform alignment
-* varied spacing, separating different groups of information
+* add vertical rhythm - add margin and padding to group like items

 ###Page 3
-* uniform size
-* uniform alignment
-* varied font weights
+* add new font weights, still same size
-* varied spacing

 ###Page 4
-* uniform alignment
-* varied font-sizes
-* varied font weights
+* add new sizes to fonts
-* varied spacing
+* add color

 ###Page 5
-* varied font-sizes
-* varied graphical forms
+* add second new fonts and graphic forms
-* varied spacing
-* varied alignment

 ###Page 6
-* varied font-sizes
-* varied graphical forms
-* varied spacing
+* Do whatever you want.
-* varied alignment
+* Add gifs
-* graphic embellishments allowed